Franklin0110/ansible_playbooks/README.md

 This is going to have all the ansible playbooks to practice.
 As requirements for the roles to work.

-First we will need a Main machine or ansible machine which is going to run all the playbooks, I personally recommend using U.24.04 for this kind of project.
+First we will need a Main machine or ansible machine which is going to run all the playbooks, I personally recommend using U.24.04 for this kind of project for all machines.
+Remember to install all ansible packages before moving to the next steps.

 The cluster is composed by the next.
 1. One Ansible Machine with ssh access to all other machines.